Parallax background

 Remember This "You don't need to learn to love your partner all over again.
 You need to become curious about them again.
 You need to remember that the person sleeping next to you is still someone you don't fully know.
 They're still changing.
 They're still becoming.
 And so are you.
 That's where the possibility lives.
 That's the practice."

 Passion fades not because love fails, but because we stop actively loving.
-The spark isn't gone—it's waiting for you to create the conditions that will allow it to burn again.
+The spark isn't gone.
+It's waiting for you to create the conditions that will allow it to burn again.
 The question isn't whether your relationship can have passion again.
-The question is: are you willing to become curious again?